JuliaGraphics/Luxor.jl/docs/src/tutorial/simple-animation.md

 ![julia spinner](../assets/figures/juliaspinner.gif)

+Obviously, if you increase the range from 1:60 to, say, 1:300, you'll generate 300 drawings rather than 60, and the rotation of the drawing will take longer and will be much smoother.
+Unless, of course, you change the framerate to be something other than the default `30`.

 ## Combining scenes

-In the next example, we'll construct an animation that organizes frames into different scenes.
+In the next example, we'll construct an animation that uses different scenes.

-Consider this animation showing the sun for each hour of a 24 hour day.
+Consider this animation, showing the sun's position for each hour of a 24 hour day.
+(It's only a model...)

 ![sun24 animation](../assets/figures/sun24.gif)

-Start by creating a movie.
-This acts as a useful handle that we can pass from function to function.
-The arguments are width, height, name, and a range that determines how many frames are used.
+Again, start by creating a movie, a useful handle that we can pass from function to function.
+We'll specify 24 frames for the entire animation.

 ```
 sun24demo = Movie(400, 400, "sun24", 0:23)
 ```

-We'll define a `backgroundfunction` function that draws a background used for all frames (animated GIFs like constant backgrounds):
+We'll define a simple `backgroundfunction` function that draws a background that will be used for all frames (since animated GIFs like constant backgrounds):

 ```
 function backgroundfunction(scene::Scene, framenumber)